calumyan/street-foody/README.md

 ### Admin tools

 To have an in depth look at our database, try

 ### Running

+If running on Visual Studio Code, go to the terminal and run  <code> dotnet build </code>
+If using Visual Studio,

 ### Build

-To build our app (especially if you run into issues and want to see what error occurs), run <code> dotnet build </code>
+ To build our app (especially if you run into issues and want to see what error occurs), if building on Visual Studio Code,go to the terminal run <code> dotnet build </code>

 ### Testing